ivanprates/Ctenotus_ranges_niches/README.md

 ## Genetic and ecogeographic controls on species cohesion in Australia’s most diverse lizard radiation

-This repository contains information associated with the manuscript above, currently under review in The American Naturalist (April 2021).
+This repository contains information associated with the manuscript above, accepted for publication in The American Naturalist (August 2021).

 The following information is provided: